McDonald's to temporarily close 850 stores in Russia

 Kempczinski said it’s impossible to know when the company will be able to reopen its stores.

-McDonald’s has also temporarily closed 100 restaurants in Ukraine and continues to pay those employees.

 McDonald’s could take a big financial hit because of the closures.
-In a recent regulatory filing, the Chicago-based company said its restaurants in Russia and Ukraine contributed 9% of its annual revenue, or around $2 billion.
+In a recent regulatory filing, the Chicago-based company said its restaurants in Russia and Ukraine contribute 9% of its annual revenue, or around $2 billion last year.

-Unlike other big fast food brands in Russia that are owned by franchisees __ including KFC, Pizza Hut and Burger King __ McDonald’s owns 84% of its Russian locations.

-Pressure has been mounting for McDonald’s and other companies like Coca-Cola and PepsiCo that remain in Russia to pull out.
-Many corporations have ceased operations in the country in protest of the Ukraine invasion.
+Yum Brands, the parent company of KFC and Pizza Hut, said Monday that it is donating all of the profits from its 1,050 restaurants in Russia to humanitarian efforts.
+It has also suspended new restaurant development in the country.
+Burger King said it is redirecting the profits from its 800 Russian stores to relief efforts and donating $2 million in food vouchers to Ukrainian refugees.
+Starbucks is also donating profits from its 130 Russian stores to humanitarian efforts.

+When McDonald’s opened its first store in Moscow, in Jan.
+31, 1990, it was hailed as a sign of the thawing Cold War.
+Thousands of Russians lined up before dawn to try hamburgers __ many for the first time.
+By the end of the day, 30,000 meals had been rung up on 27 cash registers, an opening-day record for the company.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.